krusoadi/PEP_V2/README.md

 Used Python libraries are:

 - openai
-- webbrowser
 - spotipy
+- webbrowser (Opening Spoitfy Authorization page)
-- time
+- time (Delaying when uploading playlist picture)
-- base64
+- base64 (Image decoding)
-- tkinter
+- tkinter (UI)
+- os (for image file management)
+- PIL (for image optimization)

 ### Logo
 The logo was created with [Onlinelogomaker](https://www.onlinelogomaker.com/),and the pictures are made with [DALL-E 2.0](https://openai.com/dall-e-2).

-> [!WARNING]
-> Still under development